-The purpose of this letter is to provide an overview of my opinions on the proposed applications for your consideration in the review of the subject applications.
+On July 31, 2020, we were advised that ClubLink had responded to the City's comments on the technical and public circulation of these applications.
+The purpose of this letter is to provide an overview of my opinions on the revised submission for your consideration in the review of the subject applications.
 However, the KGPC reserves the right to submit additional comments on this and other aspects of these applications should they deem it necessary.